general info about Theriologia Ukrainica

 Gursky, I. G. 1975.
 Wolf-dog hybridization in nature.
 Bulletin MOIP.
 Dept. biological, No. 1: 131–136.
 [Russian]

-Gursky I. G., Urban V. A. 1976.
-Fox and other predatory animals in Odessa.
-Bulletin.
-MOIP.
-Dep. biologist.
-No. 5: 107-108.
+Gursky, I. G., V. A. Urban.
+1976.
+Fox and other predatory animals in Odesa.
+Bulletin MOIP.
+Dept. biological, No. 5: 107–108.
 [Russian]

 Gursky, I. G. 1978.
 Wolf in the northwestern Black Sea region (habitat, population structure, reproduction).
 Bulletin MOIP.
 Dept. biological, No. 3: 29–38.
 [Russian]

-Gursky, I. G. 1982b.
+Gursky, I. G. 1982.
 Wolf in Ukraine and Moldova.
-Hunting and game economy.
-No. 3: 10–11.
+Hunting and game economy, No. 3: 10–11.
 [Russian]

 Gursky, I. G. 1985.
 The number and characteristics of the way of life by region.
 Ukraine and Moldova.
 In: Bibikov, I. D. (ed.).
 Wolf.
 Nauka, Moscow, 487–493.
 [Russian]

-Kivganov D. A., Omelchuk I. Yu., Oleinik Yu.
-N. 2004.
+Kivganov, D. A., I. Y. Omelchuk, Y. N. Oleinik.
+2004.
 About the discovery of the Mediterranean bat, Pipistrellus kuhlii, on island Zmeinyy.
-Vestnik zoology.
-38(4): 94.
+Vestnik zoology, 38 (4): 94.
 [Russian]

-Lobkov V. A. 1977.
+Lobkov, V. A. 1977.
 On seasonal changes in the activity of the speckled ground squirrel (Citellus suslicus).
-Russian Journal of Zoology.
-56(12): 1900-1904.
+Russian Journal of Zoology, 56 (12): 1900–1904.
 [Russian]

-Lobkov V. A. 1977.
+Lobkov, V. A. 1978.
 On seasonal changes in the activity of the speckled ground squirrel (Citellus suslicus).
-Russian Journal of Zoology.
-57(12): 1897-1899.
+Russian Journal of Zoology, 57(12): 1897–1899.
 [Russian]

-Lobkov V. A. 1983.
+Lobkov, V. A. 1983.
 Reproduction of the spotted ground squirrel (Citellus suslicus Guld.) in the anthropogenic landscape of the northwestern Black Sea region.
-Ecology.
-(2): 44-49.
+Ecology, (2): 44–49.
 [Russian]

-Lobkov VA 1984.
+Lobkov, V. A. 1984.
 Group labeling of young speckled ground squirrels with tetracycline to study their dispersal.
-Russian Journal of Zoology.
-63(2): 309-311.
-[Russian].
+Russian Journal of Zoology, 63 (2): 309–311.
+[Russian]

-Lobkov V. A. 1991.
+Lobkov, V. A. 1991.
 Changes in the number and sex structure of the settlements of the speckled ground squirrel (Citellus suslicus) in the spring.
-Russian Journal of Zoology.
-70(10): 114-122.
+Russian Journal of Zoology, 70 (10): 114–122.
 [Russian]

-Lobkov V. A. 1993.
+Lobkov, V. A. 1993.
 Dynamics of settlements of the spotted ground squirrel (Citellus suslicus) in the Northwestern Black Sea region.
-Mammals of Ukraine: 105-113.
+Mammals of Ukraine, 105–113.
 [Russian]

-Lobkov V. A. 2003.
+Lobkov, V. A. 2003.
 Population mechanisms of adaptation of the speckled ground squirrel Spermophilus suslicus (Mammalia, Rodentia) to living in agrocenoses.
 Bulletin of Dnipropetrovsk University.
 Biology.
-Ecology.
-1(11): 178-183.
+Ecology, 1 (11): 178–183.
 [Russian]

-Lobkov V. A. 2006a.
-Mortality in populations of the speckled ground squirrel (Spermorhilus suslicus RODENTIA, SCIURIDAE) of the Northwestern Black Sea region.
-Russian Journal of Zoology.
-85(10): 1247-1256.
+Lobkov, V. A. 2006a.
+Mortality in populations of the speckled ground squirrel (Spermorhilus suslicus Rodentia, Sciuridae) of the Northwestern Black Sea region.
+Russian Journal of Zoology, 85 (10): 1247–1256.
 [Russian]

-Lobkov V. A. 2006b.
+Lobkov, V. A. 2006b.
 Ecological causes of changes in the abundance and distribution of the speckled ground squirrel Spermorilus suslicus (Guldenstaedt, 1770).
-Bulletin of MOIP, sec. biologist.
-111(5): 59–64.
+Bulletin of MOIP, Dept. biological, 111 (5): 59–64.
 [Russian]

-Lobkov V. A. 2009.
+Lobkov, V. A. 2009.
 On the similarity and nature of phenomena observed during the formation of spatial groups of speckled ground squirrel (Spermophilus suslicus Guld.) and muskrat (Ondatra zibethicus L.).
-Bulletin of the Odessa National University.
-Series Biology.14(14): 78-87.
+Bulletin of the Odesa National University.
+Series Biology, 14 (14): 78–87.
 [Russian]

 Lobkov, V. A. 2010.
 Regularities of the existence of isolated settlements of the speckled ground squirrel (Spermophilus suslicus, Rodentia, Sciuridae) in the North-Western Black Sea region.
 1. Spatial distribution of individuals.
 Russian Journal of Zoology, 89 (11): 1374–1379.
 [Russian]

 Lobkov, V. A. 2011.
 Regularities of the existence of isolated settlements of the speckled ground squirrel (Spermophilus suslicus, Rodentia, Sciuridae) in the North-Western Black Sea region.
 2. Intrapopulation regulation of the number.
-Zoologicheskii zhunal, 90 (3): 342–350.
+Zoologicheskii zhurnal, 90 (3): 342–350.
 [Russian]

 Lobkov, V. A. 2013.
 Dynamics of foxes reproduction (Vulpes vulpes Linnaeus, 1758) in conditions of decreasing anthropogenous influence.
 Odesa National University Herald.
-Biology, Odesa.
-18(1): 67-71.
-[Russian]
+Biology, 18 (1): 67–71.
+[Russian] https://doi.org/10.18524/2077-1746.2013.1(30).44576

 Lobkov, V. A. 2016.
 Intrapopulation regulation of the number of mammals.
-Odessa National University, Odesa, 1–237.
+Odesa National University, Odesa, 1–237.
 [Russian]

 Lobkov, V. A. 2019.
 On the results and prospects of nature protection and the conservation of rare species of animals and plants.
 News of the Askania-Nova Biosphere Reserve, 21: 73–79.
 [Russian]